Climate Jargon

 Rooftop solar power: Solar panels supplying electric power, mounted on a roof

-Round trip efficiency: Ratio of energy out over energy in for a storage system, always less than 100%, modern rechargeable batteries are usually over 90%
+Round trip efficiency: Ratio of energy output over energy input for a storage system, always less than 100%

 Sandstorm: See dust storm